Dog Ear Infections: How To Treat Them

 Food allergies act as an immune system trigger and causes the body to go into a state of inflammation.
 This often includes the ear and ear canals.
 It may cause an ear to become inflamed, creating a warm and humid environment.
 We all know that warm and humid environments are the perfect breeding ground for bacteria and yeast!
 This will almost always result in an infection in the ear if not caught soon enough.

 Of course, food allergies are not the only reason your dog could be experiencing frequent ear infections.
+Most of the time this condition is caused by bacteria and yeast, or combination of two.
 Other common causes of ear infections in dogs include:

 - Thyroid problems

 - External allergies

 - Bacteria growth